hemendrasr/Diettracker/README.md

 ## 💻 How It Works

 1. Run the program.
-2. Enter each food item and its nutritional values.
+2. Enter each food item and its nutritional values are present in database.
 3. The program keeps a running total of:
    - Total calories
    - Total protein
    - Total carbs
    - Total fat
+   - Total fiber
 At the end, it displays the total nutritional intake for the day.

 ## 🚀 Getting Started